Frequently Asked Questions

 We love running a few times a week.
 Occasionally, we practise yoga and the Five Tibetan Rites.
 Our hiking trips help us to stay in shape as well.
 We have to watch how much food we eat; otherwise, we can put on extra weight.

 We own a small wholesale business.
 Galya also works in the construction business as a finishing carpenter.

-Blogging takes a lot of time.
-Manoshri writes the blog posts and edits photos mainly in the evenings and on the weekends.
+Blogging and photo editing take a lot of time!
+Manoshri works on our website mainly in the evenings and on the weekends.

-Galya’s most significant accomplishment is running the longest foot race in the World three times, the 3100-Mile Race.
-He is the third-fastest finisher, running the distance in 42 days, 17 hours, and 39 minutes.
+Galya’s most significant accomplishment is running the longest foot race in the World three times, the 3100-mile Race.
+He is the fourth-fastest finisher, running the distance in 42 days, 17 hours, and 39 minutes.
 Galya also won one 24-hour race, four 48-hour races, and two 6-day races.

 Manoshri’s most significant accomplishment is running a 6-Day Race in Florida in 2016, where she finished first overall with 432 miles / 695 km—averaging 72 miles per day.
 She also participated in the 10-Day Race in New York twice, where she ran 609 miles / 980 km.

 Manoshri was born on a Taurus-Gemini cusp.
 She has the independence & curiosity of a Gemini and a love of beauty & practicality of a Taurus.
 The meeting of Earth (Taurus) and Air (Gemini) on the cusp of energy creates quite a dust storm of activities.
 That explains why Manoshri has so many interests and wants to do too many things.

 Galya was born on a Cancer-Leo cusp.
 He has the intuition of a Cancer and the determination & creativity of a Leo.